simolus3/drift/docs/content/en/docs/Using SQL/custom_queries.md

 {{% /alert %}}

-Although moor includes a fluent api that can be used to model most statements, advanced features like `GROUP BY` statements or window functions are not yet supported.
+Although moor includes a fluent api that can be used to model most statements, advanced features like `WITH` clauses or subqueries aren't supported yet.
 You can use these features with custom statements.
 You don't have to miss out on other benefits moor brings, though: Moor helps you parse the result rows and custom queries also support auto-updating streams.